raptorf1/atm_challenge_Zane_George/README.md

 I need make sure that we only allow withdrawals if there are funds available

 As a Customer
-In order to keep my funds secure
-I want a secure Pin code & an expiry date on my card that allows only me access to my funds
+In order to keep my funds secure        I want a secure Pin code & an expiry date on my card that allows only me access to my funds

+As an Bank Customer
+In order to withdraw funds in even amounts
+I want to receive funds in 5, 10 & 20$ bills